In my observation, many leaders want change and know they need to lead for change, but they haven’t been able to actually produce change.

 Change is always going somewhere new.
 Always.
 So change agent leaders have to be able to think about the options which aren’t currently on the table.
 You’ve got to think beyond now and even beyond the most immediate future.
 You have to look for what others can’t see, choose not to or are afraid to see (or admit).

-Must challenge status quo.
+Be willing to challenge status quo.

 This the kicker, isn’t it?
 Change agent leaders have to go against the way things are being done and the way things have always been done.
 We are talking about change.
 Get it?
 Change.
 This means something is changing.
 (Oh, such a deep post.)
 You have to move people from the center on which they’ve grounded themselves.
 This is never comfortable.
 But, good change agent leaders are willing the challenge what has become standard or traditional in people’s minds.

-Need to work within a DNA conducive to change.
+Work within a DNA conducive to change.

 Here’s another kicker – and this one has more to do with the organization or people receiving the change than the leader implementing change.
 Every church and every organization in which you are called to bring change isn’t wired for change.
 The fact is some of those said churches and organizations are going to die – they’ll stall – perhaps for long periods, but they’ll eventually just fade away.
-And, nothing you can say or do will encourage otherwise.
+And nothing you can say or do will encourage otherwise.
 In the end, you can’t lead people where they don’t want to go.
 The sooner you can learn this fact the quicker you can try to be a good change agent where change may actually occur.

 Well, those are some hard realizations.
 I’ve studied and observed them by working with dozens of churches, businesses and non-profits and in the organizations and churches in which I have led.
 And, most of all, I’ve seen them true in my personal journey as a leader.

-I should note, I believe we can grow in leaders in these characteristics.
+I should note, I believe we can grow as leaders in these characteristics.
 Of course, the last one we can’t do a lot about – but, even there, I’ve learned some places where others have said change couldn’t or wouldn’t occur haven’t always proven to be true.
 Sometimes the answer to making better changes is simply we must become better leaders.

 What have you seen as necessary criteria to be a good change agent?